 With the increasing adoption of cloud native computing and container technologies, the number of machines within organisations is exploding.
 This is significantly impacting the security of machine-to-machine communications, as described in Venafi’s machine identity crisis whitepaper.
 Early identification of potential vulnerabilities and violations is crucial.
 In order to do this, companies must be able to make sense of this ever-increasing volume of data and how it is all connected.
 This also enables organisations to make informed decisions and react to cyber security challenges quickly and effectively.

-The Machine Identity Protection Fund was set up to empower organisations to explore and develop effective tools for addressing these cyber security challenges.
+The Machine Identity Management Development Fund was set up to empower organisations to explore and develop effective tools for addressing these cyber security challenges.
 OpenCredo is proud to have contributed two complementary tools which focus on acquiring and using identity data more intelligently.

 Here we introduce you to these developments, exploring the key features of the Kafka Connector for Venafi Platform, and the Machine Identity Network Explorer Tool.
 (MINEr).